orbisgis/orbisgis-plugin_maven-archetype/README.md

-Maven archetype for an OrbisGIS 4.0 OSGI plugin bundle.
+Maven archetypes for an OrbisGIS 4.0 OSGI plugin bundle.
 =====

 A set of maven archetypes to help the creation of plugins for OrbisGIS 4.0

-** OrbisGIS OSGI Minimal Bundle Archetype
+## OrbisGIS OSGI Minimal Bundle Archetype

 osgi-minimal contain the archetype to write a osgi plugin without any dependencies with OrbisGIS.